-.2 they shall be made of approved materials resistant to wear and destruction by microorganisms (rotting);

-.3 fire hoses in assembly with nozzles shall be stowed at hydrants or on open places on reels or in baskets.
-On open decks they shall be kept in sprayproof ventilated lockers or enclosures.
-The lockers and enclosures shall be marked with letters "FH" (fire hydrant) painted red;

-.4 in passenger ships, there shall be provided at least one fire hose for each of the hydrants and these hoses shall be used only for fire fighting or testing at fire drills and surveys.
+- .2 they shall be made of approved materials resistant to wear and destruction by microorganisms (rotting); - .3 fire hoses in assembly with nozzles shall be stowed at hydrants or on open places on reels or in baskets.
+On open decks they shall be kept in spray-proof ventilated lockers or enclosures.
+Stowage locations for fire hoses with nozzles (fire lockers and enclosures) shall be marked with fire control signs in accordance with IMO resolution A.952(23) as amended by IMO resolution A.1116(30); - .4 in passenger ships, there shall be provided at least one fire hose for each of the hydrants and these hoses shall be used only for fire fighting or testing at fire drills and surveys.
 Additionally, in inner spaces in passenger ships carrying more than 36 passengers fire hoses shall be connected to hydrants at all times;